Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Phytochemical Profile

-Carrier oils are rich in bioactive compounds like polyphenols, flavonoids, and sterols, each providing a range of skincare benefits.
+Carrier oils are rich in bioactive compounds like polyphenols, flavonoids, and sterols, which each provide a range of skincare benefits.

 Polyphenols such as resveratrol in grape seed oil have potent antioxidant properties that protect skin from free radical damage.

-Flavonoids like silymarin in milk thistle oil offer additional antioxidant protection and help soothe inflammation.
+Flavonoids like silymarin in milk thistle oil offer additional antioxidant protection and can help soothe inflammation.

 Additionally, sterols, or plant steroids, support the skin barrier.
 One example is beta-sitosterol, a phytosterol found in oils like soybean and avocado, that helps retain moisture in the skin and reduce inflammation.